Power BI Extract Transform Load (ETL): A Comprehensive Guide

-As the popularity of databases started increasing in the 1970s, Extract, Transform, and Load (ETL) was introduced as a process of integrating and loading data for computation.
+As the popularity of databases increased in the 1970s, Extract, Transform, and Load (ETL) was introduced as a process of integrating and loading data for computation.
 However, at the end of the 1990s, Microsoft standardized the ETL idea with a program called Data Transformation Service (DTS).
-Since then, ETL has been the dominant method for processing data, later to be used for analysis in Businesses Intelligence (BI) Applications.
+Since then, ETL has been the dominant method for processing data, later used for analysis in Business Intelligence (BI) Applications.

-Microsoft’s Power BI is one of the leading Data Visualization BI Tools that use Power BI Extract Transform Load (ETL) mechanisms to process data.
+Microsoft’s Power BI is one of the leading Data Visualization BI Tools that uses ETL in Power BI to process data.
 This article is a comprehensive guide covering Power BI ETL.
-We’ll share the basic terminology and key concepts behind Extract, Transform Load (ETL) processes in Power BI, ideas around Power BI data transformation engine – Power Query, and some useful features you can benefit from in Power BI.
-Read on to get started.
+Power BI extract transform load ideas around the Power BI data transformation engine – Power Query, and some useful features you can benefit from in Power BI.
+Read on to get started with the Power BI ETL process.

 What Is Power BI?